Dietary Supplements Changes in effect Apr 1st 2026 - USP <2021><2022>

 - Prevent false-negative results

 Method suitability must be successfully completed before routine testing begins.
-Failure to meet acceptance criteria indicates method interference and requires method optimization through elaborate validation.
+Failure to meet acceptance criteria Indicated method interference and requires method optimization through elaborate validation.

 Applicable USP Chapters